-This alternative describes baseline conditions currently existing at Devils Tower National Monument.
-It provides a reference to compare the relative merits of each alternative.
+This alternative describes current conditions existing at Devils Tower National Monument.
+It provides a baseline to compare the relative merits of each alternative.
+The no-action alternative is required by 40CFR1502.14(d).

-Land Use and Management - Management zoning includes a Natural Zone, Development Zone, and Outstanding Natural Feature Subzone; 84 percent is zoned natural, 4 percent is zoned development, and 12 percent is zoned outstanding natural feature.
+Land Use and Management: Management zoning includes a Natural Zone, Development Zone, and Outstanding Natural Feature Subzone; 84 percent is zoned natural, 4 percent is zoned development, and 12 percent is zoned outstanding natural feature.

-Natural Resources Management - Current natural resource management programs include the following.
+Natural Resources Management: Current natural resource management programs include the following.

-- Exotic Plant Management - leafy spurge and Canada thistle are monitored and individually sprayed to control populations.
+Exotic Plant Management: Leafy spurge and Canada thistle are monitored and individually sprayed to control populations.

-- Fire Management - as funding permits plots of ponderosa pine are burned and pre- and post-plot photo points are established.
+Fire Management: As funding permits, plots of ponderosa pine are burned and pre- and post-plot photo points are established.

-- Animal Pest Management - as needs arise, feral cats and dogs and pack rats are removed through shooting.
+Animal Pest Management: As needs arise, feral cats and dogs and pack rats are removed through shooting.

-- Tree Maintenance and Restoration - monitoring and removal of hazardous trees in developed areas.
+Tree Maintenance and Restoration: This includes monitoring and removal of hazardous trees in developed areas.

-- Whitetail Deer Management - maintain hunting and boundary controls during the hunting season, cooperate with the Wyoming Game and Fish Department, annually monitor deer population levels.
+White-tail Deer Management: This includes maintaining hunting and boundary controls during the hunting season, cooperating with the Wyoming Game and Fish Department, and annually monitoring deer population levels.

-- Beaver Management - fence individual trees for protection from beaver, semiannually monitor extent of beaver damage to trees.
+Beaver Management: Individual trees are fenced for protection from beaver, this includes semiannually monitoring of beaver damage to trees.

-- Unique, Rare, and Endangered Species Management - close tower climbing routes in vicinity of prairie falcons as needed.

-- Boundary Control - conduct boundary patrols by park staff, maintain cooperative National Park Service-adjacent landowner fence maintenance, and livestock removal program.
+Unique, Rare, and Endangered Species Management: Tower climbing routes in the vicinity of prairie falcons will be closed as needed.
+Boundary Control: This includes conducting boundary patrols by park staff, maintaining cooperative National Park Service-adjacent landowner fence maintenance, and a livestock removal program.

-- Air Quality Management - maintain air quality monitoring samples.
+Air Quality Management: Air quality monitoring samples are maintained.

-- Pine Beetle Management - allow pine beetle infestation to exist unimpeded unless they threaten adjacent lands, if threats occur individual trees are removed and burned.
+Pine Beetle Management: This allows pine beetle infestation to exist unimpeded unless they threaten adjacent lands; if threats occur, individual trees are removed and burned.

-Cultural Resource Management - Current cultural resource management programs include:
+Cultural Resource Management: Current cultural resource management programs include:

-- Maintenance of List of Classified Structures (LCS) Properties - maintain program for exterior maintenance.
+Maintenance of List of Classified Structures (LCS) Properties: This maintains a program for exterior maintenance.

-- Maintenance of Tetrahedrons - maintain representative samples.
+Maintenance of Tetrahedrons: Representative samples will be maintained.

-Visitor Use - Major focus of visitor use is oriented to the visitors center and associated tower base facilities.
+Visitor Use: The major focus of visitor use is oriented to the visitor center and associated tower-base facilities.
 Secondary focus of visitor use is towards the Prairie Dog Town, picnic area, and campground.
 Developed areas provide opportunities for visitors desiring a more structured and regulated environment.
 Trails and dispersed areas of the monument provide opportunities of independence, self discovery, and a degree of self-reliance associated with isolation from the sights and sounds of humans.
 Challenging opportunities are provided to climbers using the tower.

-The 3.0 mile main park road serves as the major vehicular access and circulatory route.
+The 3.0-mile main-park road serves as the major vehicular access and circulatory route.
 Eight miles of trails provide pedestrian access to dispersed areas of the monument.

 Interpretation programs include interpretation of the parks natural and cultural values on a year-round basis, foster appreciation and understanding of geologic resources, and reinforcement of hazards inherent to tower climbing and other activities within the monument.
-Wayside exhibits are provided along roads and the tower trail; all trails are marked with informational signs.
+Wayside exhibits are provided along roads and the Tower Trail; all trails are marked with informational signs.

-Overnight use is provided by the 51-unit campground and day use is supplemented by a picnic area and facilities associated with viewing and photographic activities.
+Overnight use is provided by the 51-unit campground, and day use is supplemented by a picnic area and facilities associated with viewing and photographic activities.